deluscc4/digispark_arduino/guide.md

 # Digispark

 ## Programmable circuit board.
 Acting as a keyboard, and therefore, undetectable by antivirus.
+Physical attacks are the most effective and dangerous.
+Human Interface Device (HID) attacks are made to compromise a client, you just need to insert a preprogrammed USB stick that is read as an HID, in this case a keyboard that will type and execute the payload.

 ### Setting up:
 1. IDE download: https://www.arduino.cc/en/software